sts10/medic/readme.markdown

 4. Lock your KeePass database.
 5. Clone down this tool and set it up following the instructions above.
 6. Run Medic by entering the following command: `cargo run --release -- -h=pwnedpasswords.txt -c <my-exported-database>.csv`
 7. When finished, securely delete that exported CSV file.
-If on MacOS, run `srm <file_name>.csv`.
-On Ubuntu-based Linux distross, try `shred -ufv --iterations=45 <file_name>.csv`.
+If on MacOS, run `srm <my-exported-database>.csv`.
+On Ubuntu-based Linux distributions, try `shred -ufv --iterations=60 <my-exported-database>.csv`.
 Your sensitive data should now be safely deleted, but feel free to securely delete Medic itself if so inclined.

 ## To do

-1. Better error handling
+1. Better error handling (especially if user gets CLI arguments wrong or is using an incompatible KDF)
 2. Write more tests
 3. Handle entries with blank passwords better
+4. Offer real packaging options?
-4. Offer an option to check for _similar_ passwords (maybe using [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs)?)
+5. Offer an option to check for _similar_ passwords (maybe using [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs)?)
-5. Design/commission a logo?!
+6. Design/commission a logo?!

 ## Reference